hychiang-git/ken012git.github.io/_posts/2024-07-12-state_space_models.md

 <br>

 # Introduction
-This document provides the mathematic derivations of the HiPPO matrices that help readers understand the formulas.
-The contents are extracted and summarized from the original papers cited in <a href="#references">References</a>.
+This document provides the mathematic derivations of the State Space Models that help readers understand the formulas.
+The contents are extracted and summarized from the original papers cited in <a href="#references">references</a>.

 <br>